netroadshow/docker-sidecars/monit/README.md

 This docker image contains only Monit so that it can be used to create other images.
 This is published to a scratch image so the only things in it are the raw binaries.

+In addition to Monit, this image contains [mustache-cli](https://github.com/quantumew/mustache-cli) so that startup scripts can dynamically generate configuration files from the environment.

 ## Example

 For debian based containers